Transipedia/KaMRaT/README.md

 ### Intermediate Output by KaMRaT

 As indicated by the workflow figure, some functional modules may follow others in the workflow.
 In this situation, the `-withcounts` option is supposed to be given to the second module rather than to the first.
-For example in the merge-rank workflow, `-withcounts` should be given to rank but not to merge.
+For example in the merge-score workflow, `-withcounts` should be given to score but not to merge.

 The first functional module in the workflow without `-withcounts` option genrates binary intermediate files as the second module's input (taken by the `-with` argument of the second module).